 Over time, your dog will start to learn how to howl on command.

 Once your dog howls on command, you can teach them to be quiet.
 You will need a treat for this.
-When the dog is munching on the treat, hold their muzzle and say “quiet”.
+When the dog is munching on the treat, hold its muzzle and say “quiet.”
 Then give them another treat.
 You are essentially telling your dog that not howling is also a good thing.

 The Best Training Program For Beagles